-Since the industrial revolution and post WW2 the chemical industry has thrived and instead of the market being dominated by a few global companies there are now mall, medium and large chemical manufacturers located across the world.
+Since the industrial revolution and post WW2 the chemical industry has thrived and instead of the market being dominated by a few global companies there are now small, medium and large chemical manufacturers located across the world.
 The estimated value of the chemical industry in 2016 was $4,378.7 billion, and this is set to continue to grow even further by 2021.

 At Airedale we are set on providing the best quality chemicals to businesses across the UK and Europe so if you are looking for a chemical manufacturing partner then get in touch today.

 Keep up to date with the latest news and sign up to our mailing list